facebook/TestSlide/docs/test_runner/index.rst

 Only ``ftest`` tests will be executed.
 Note that it also tells you how many tests were not executed.

+When you are committing tests to a continuous integration system, focusing tests may not be the best choice.
+You can use the cli option ``--fail-if-focused`` which will cause TestSlide to fail if any focused examples are run.

 Similarly, you can skip a test with ``x``:

 .. code-block:: python